-This study includes four visits (see for details Table 1 of the protocol).
+This study includes seven visits (see for details Table 1 of the protocol).
 Visit 1 consists of collection of demographic and medical information, assessment of IQ, handedness, childhood trauma, resilience and premorbid function, and administration of a diagnostic interview.
 In addition, baseline examination of psychopathology, psychosocial functioning, health and social needs, drug use, and cognition is performed, and subjects will undergo a baseline MRI session of at maximum sixty minutes.
 A blood sample is drawn to assess genetic, proteomic, metabolomic and immune parameters.
+An EEG will be made, but this is optional for the participant.
 Both MRI and blood sampling are safe procedures, and standard procedures will be followed to minimise any risks.
+Participants will be asked to come back after 3 months (visit 2), 6 months (visit 3), 12 months (visit 4), 18 months (visit 5) and 24 months (visit 6).
+The visits at 6 and 12 months (visit 3 and 4) will involve the same assessments, EEG sampling, MRI scanning, and blood sample as visit 1, but without some of the initial questions about things like age and medical history and hair sampling.
+Assessments at 3,18 and 24 months (visit 2, 5 and 6) will involve only questionnaires about recent experiences and things like medication.
+The assessments of each visit can be completed in multiple days.

-Visits 2, 3 and 4 are 2 months, 6 months and 1 year after inclusion in the study, respectively.
-During all these visits, psychopathology and psychosocial functioning will be examined.
-Visits 3 and 4 additionally include measures of health and social needs, drug use, and cognition.
-Visit 4 also entails a follow-up MRI session and blood sampling.
-Individuals younger than eighteen years of age (16) can be included in this study, as a first episode of psychosis typically emerges in adolescence or young adulthood.
-Potential individual benefits are those associated with the close monitoring and extensive examination of patients.
+Individuals younger than eighteen years of age (16) can be included in this study, as the risk of developing psychosis typically emerges in adolescence or young adulthood.
+Potential individual benefits are those associated with the close monitoring and extensive examination of participants.
 Since the current study entails a naturalistic design, and assessments (with the exception of drawing blood) are essentially non-invasive, associated risks are deemed negligible.
 Although there are a substantial number of assessments, it is allowed to complete assessments of each visit in multiple days and participants will be offered frequent breaks.
 Hence, the burden associated with participation is deemed minimal.